xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Deprecated/Actions/HtmlExample.md

 content type, describing how to interpret the returned data, and the data itself.

-In the following example, we want to define an action in ArangoDB, so that the server returns the HTML document
+In the following example, we want to define an action in AvocadoDB, so that the server returns the HTML document

 ```html